 Human rights volunteers are private citizens appointed by the Minister of Justice.
-Currently, approximately 14,000 human rights volunteers are assigned to each municipality in Japan.
+Currently, approximately 14,000 human rights volunteers are assigned to each municipality in Japan(including special wards in Tokyo).
 The Human Rights Volunteer System was established in 1948 based on the concept that it is desirable for people from different fields to share the importance and to protect human rights in the local communities.
 Human rights volunteers, together with Legal Affairs Bureau and District Legal Affairs Bureau officials, have taken advantage of each other's strengths and carried out human rights counseling and activities to raise the awareness of human rights.

-Colum
+Column

 What is Hate Speech?